Eye Exams Are Health Care

 Eye care is an essential part of health care as eye exams assess more than your vision.
 Optometrists can detect many health conditions, including diabetes, high blood pressure, and brain tumours, during routine eye exams.
 Children’s eye exams help monitor visual development, giving your child the best chance for lifelong healthy vision.

 So, what can you expect when it’s time to schedule your recurring eye care appointment?
-What types of tests are common, and how much does an eye exam cost?
+What types of tests are common, and what does your optometrist look for?
 Keep reading to learn about Calgary eye exams!

 Vision Care Coverage